Frenet Immersed Finite Element Spaces on Triangular Meshes: General Construction for Frenet-IFE Basis on Triangles

 where $W^s = \text{diag}(w_1^s,w_2^s,\cdots,w_{n_q^s}^s)$ is the diagonal matrix consisting of quadrature weights.

-\begin{remark} The subscript $q$ in $M_{K, q}$ emphasizes that the approximation depends on the quadrature rule used for integration. \end{remark} \begin{remark} The procedure in \eqref{eq:mass} yields an efficient approximation of the local mass matrix $M_K$ on an interface element $K$ because the matrices $L^s$ are assembled by evaluating the standard polynomial basis functions $R_i$ at the quadrature points $\hat{\mathbf{x}}_k^s$, rather than the piecewisely defined IFE basis functions.
-After the coefficients $C^\pm$ of the GC-IFE basis functions are computed, the mass matrix $M_K$ is efficiently obtained by standard matrix multiplication. \end{remark}
+\begin{remark} The notation $M_{K,q}$ emphasizes that the approximation depends on the quadrature rule used for integration. \end{remark} \begin{remark} The procedure in \eqref{eq:mass} yields an efficient approximation of the element mass matrix $M_K$, because the matrices $L^s$ are assembled by evaluating the standard polynomial basis functions $R_i$ at the quadrature points $\hat{\mathbf{x}}_k^s$, rather than using piecewise polynomials.
+After the coefficients of the GC-IFE shape functions $C^\pm$ are computed, the mass matrix $M_K$ is obtained by standard matrix multiplication. \end{remark}

+The construction of the local right hand side vector $\mathbf{f}_K$ on an interface element follows a similar procedure.
+In fact,